GridSpace/grid-apps/notes.md

 * `F` gcode output option as zip for multiple or flip ops or tool change
 * `F` maintain several part orientations + op chains in a single profile

+* `P` refactor slicing engine to use common core in geo
 * `P` port slicing to common core & refactor accordingly
 * `P` decrease cutting speed when entire tool is engaged (start of roughing)
 * `P` clear void should cut inside-to-out when a part would be freed from stock